Controlled Sequential Information Fusion with Social Sensors: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Unlike data fusion involving physical sensors for tracking targets, this paper is motivated by information fusion with social sensors, which provide reviews on social media review platforms such as Amazon, Yelp, and Airbnb.
 Our main objective is to control the information fusion by dynamically providing incentives to the social sensors.
-We presented four main results.
+We presented five main results.
 Theorem~\ref{thm:OPRM} showed that under reasonable conditions on the model parameters, the optimal incentive policy has a threshold structure.
 The optimal policy is determined in closed form, and is such that it switches once between two exactly specified incentive policies.
 Theorem~\ref{thm:SMP} characterized the sample path property of the optimal incentive sequence that results from fusion center employing the optimal threshold policy.
 It was shown that the optimal incentive sequence is a sub-martingale.
-Theorem~\ref{lem:lmts} showed how the fusion center can employ a sub-optimal policy and there by facilitate social learning indefinitely, to learn the true state asymptotically.
+Theorem~\ref{lem:lmts} showed how the fusion center can employ a sub-optimal policy and thereby facilitate social learning indefinitely, to learn the true state asymptotically.
 In other words, it was shown how controlled information fusion with social sensors can be consistent.
-Finally, Theorem~\ref{thm:AHI} provided uniform bounds on the average additional cost incurred, by employing a sub-optimal policy, for consistency.
+Theorem~\ref{thm:AHI} provided uniform bounds on the average additional cost incurred, by employing a sub-optimal policy, for consistency.
+Theorem~\ref{thm:AHF} provided uniform bounds on the budget saved by employing a policy that estimates the state with a degree of confidence, instead of the optimal policy.
+Finally, Theorem~\ref{thm:SETr} established that the optimal policy for estimating a random variable is near optimal for tracking a changing state, when out-of-state transition probabilities are small.

-While the formulation of the controlled information fusion problem applies to arbitrary finite state, observation and action spaces, our structural analysis of the optimal incentive policies are currently applicable only to the $2$-state case.
-Our results for two states and observations, however, provide substantial insight into the nature of the complexity of controlled information fusion with social sensors, and highlight the means to derive structural results for the optimal policy in a multi-state case.
+While the formulation of the controlled information fusion problem applies to arbitrary finite state, observation and action spaces, our structural analysis of the optimal incentive policies are currently applicable only to the $2$ state case.
+We briefly discussed the formulation for the case of $3$ states, observations and actions, and highlighted the difficulty in deriving structural results in non-binary environments.